The Michael Tuck Stand and Glenferrie Oval revitalisation

 • create opportunities for community connection across all ages and abilities

-• connect with the new open space to be created where the demolished Ferguson Stand stood.
+• connect with the new open space to be created on the site of the demolished Ferguson Stand.

-Learn more about what our vision includes below.
-You can also download the full Vision and Design Brief document from the Document library.
+See what our vision includes below.
+You can also download the full Vision and Design Brief from the Document library.

 The Michael Tuck Stand was built in 1938 as the flagship facility for the Hawthorn Football Club, which played at Glenferrie Oval from 1905 to 1973.